atharva-sardar02/ai-code-reviewer/memory-bank/productContext.md

 ## How It Should Work

 ### User Flow
-1. Developer creates or opens a file in the editor
+1. Developer creates a new file (via prompt) or uploads an existing file (via file picker)
-2. Developer writes/pastes code into the file
+2. Developer writes/pastes code into the file (or code is loaded from uploaded file)
 3. Developer selects specific lines of code
 4. Developer clicks "Ask AI" or uses keyboard shortcut
 5. A conversation thread opens in the right panel, anchored to those lines